-During a lecture at the annual meeting of the International Cannabinoid Research Society, Italian natural product chemist Giovanni Appendino, helichrysum variety was used “like hemp, to make fumes in ritual ceremonies” in African pharmacology.
+During a lecture at the annual meeting of the International Cannabinoid Research Society, Italian natural product chemist Giovanni Appendino reported that a helichrysum variety was used “like hemp, to make fumes in ritual ceremonies” in African pharmacology.
 He also suggested that compounds in the plant may have a “psychotropic effect… similar to cannabinoids.”

 Liverwort – Radula marginata

 Turns out there may be another version of THC out there in the world.
-This New Zeland liverwort contains a large amount of perrottetinenic acid.
+This New Zeland liverwort contains perrottetinenic acid.
 First discovered in 2002, perrottetinenic acid is remarkably similar to THC.
 It’s even expected to act on the CB1 receptor.
 The CB1 receptor is the primary binding site for THC and is what gives the compound its psychoactive effects.

 So far, no psychoactive effects for this liverwort variety have been reported.
 But, the plant has been historically used as a natural treatment for bronchitis as well as gallbladder, liver, and bladder problems.
 This hints that there is medicinal value in these lichens.

 It’s well-known amongst cannabis smokers that if you consume dark chocolate before toking up, it boosts your high.
 This is because chocolate contains compounds that interact with the endocannabinoid system.
 Similar to nonpsychoactive CBD found in marijuana, chocolate contains compounds that interact with a particular enzyme in the body.
 This enzyme is known as FAAH.